cesarvr/node-ambassador/README.md

 The advantage is that you can upgrade any service that want to use this aunthentication by just configuring and deploying this **Ambassador** in the same pod.

-If you want more example take a look a [this post](https://cesarvr.io/post/istio-2/).
+For more information take a look at [this post](https://cesarvr.io/post/istio-2/).

 ![](https://github.com/cesarvr/hugo-blog/blob/master/static/istio-2/ambassador.png)